MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1708-identifiers-should-differ-by-more-than-case.md

 ## Cause

-The names of two types, members, parameters, or fully qualified namespaces are identical when they are converted to lowercase.
+The names of two types, members, parameters, or fully qualified namespaces are identical when they're converted to lowercase.

+By default, this rule only looks at externally visible types, members, and namespaces, but this is [configurable](#configurability).

 ## Rule description